A Prayer Before Dawn (film): Release

 A Prayer Before Dawn: A Nightmare in Thailand was first published in 2014 by Maverick House, Dublin, Ireland.
 In February 2017, A24 acquired U.S. distribution rights to the film.
-In April 2017, Altitude Film Distribution acquired U.K. distribution rights to the film.
+In April 2017, Altitude Film Distribution acquired UK distribution rights to the film.
 The film had its world premiere at the Cannes Film Festival on 15 May 2017.
 It went onto screen at South by Southwest on 12 March 2018.

 It was released in the United Kingdom on 20 July 2018, and in the United States through DirecTV Cinema on 12 July 2018, before being released in a limited release on 10 August 2018.

 Reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 92% based on 63 reviews, and an average rating of 7.5/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 92% based on 65 reviews, and an average rating of 7.5/10.
 The website's critical consensus reads, "A Prayer Before Dawn is far from an easy watch, but this harrowing prison odyssey delivers rich rewards — led by an outstanding central performance from Joe Cole."
-On Metacritic, the film has a weighted average score of 76 out of 100, based on 17 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 76 out of 100, based on 17 critics, indicating "generally favorable" reviews.